St Elisabeth Convent, Minsk: Politically-motivated dismissals (2020)

 The Christian Vision Working Group of the Coordination Council of Belarus reported about cases of political pressure on the clergy and staff of the convent during the socio-political crisis in Belarus after the presidential election in August 2020.
 At the general meeting of the convent on 18 August 2020, the convent's priest confessor Andrei Lemyashonak spoke in support of Alexander Lukashenko.
 He explained that the protests in the country were due to the conspiracy against the Russian Orthodox Church and warned that under Sviatlana Tsikhanouskaya there would be gay prides and same-sex marriages in Belarus.
 He stated that the people associated with the convent have univocal view on the events in Belarus, and those who do not like it should not feel obliged to stay.
 According to those reports, a significant number of employees were dismissed or left their posts within a few months of the meeting.
 In particular, a supply management specialist, Vitaly Leonovich, was fired.

 The convent ceased collaboration with actor Alyaksandr Zhdanovich after he was detained by riot police and arrested for nine days.
 Zhdanovich was detained after appealing to the officer not to shout at the woman on the street; Zhdanovich was holding a small wooden cross in his hands.
 The actor was a longtime member of the convent parish.
 The convent denied reports of politically motivated dismissals, including the cessation of collaboration with Alyaksandr Zhdanovich.

+Support of the Russian aggression against Ukraine

+The Convent has been accused of raising funds for the Russian military in Eastern Ukraine.
+Archpriest Andrei Lemyashonak has been vocally supportive of Russia, having described the war as "a liberation struggle".
+In 2022, Ukrainians in Winchester, England issued complaints about the pro-Russian ties of St Elisabeth-based merchant nuns at a Christmas fair, leading to the fair's closure.
+The Convent has publicly denied supporting Russia's war in Ukraine.

+Finances

+In March 2024, the Buro Media investigation into the finances of the Convent was published.
+According to the investigation, the Convent understates the tax burden, disguises income as donations, and accepts payments mainly in cash.
+The authors of the investigation describe the Convent as an 'Orthodox business holding'.